High Dimensional Mode Hunting Using Pettiest Components Analysis: Basic notions

 \subsection{Patient rule induction method}

-The \textit{patient rule induction method} (PRIM) is a greedy algorithm designed for bump hunting.
+The \textit{patient rule induction method} (PRIM) is a greedy algorithm designed for bump hunting \cite{FriedmanFisher1999}.
 A bump can be roughly defined as a region on the response variable with higher mean, compared to other places.
-Here we outline briefly the algorithm.
-More details can be found in \citet{FriedmanFisher1999}.

 Assume we have a dataset $\{y, x \}^n_1$ where $x = \{ x_1, x_2, \ldots, x_p \}$ is a continuous random vector. $f(x)$ is the target function.
 The input domain $\mathcal X(p)$ is here called $S$.
 Defining $\bar f_B$ and $\bar f$ as